fabriscaique/haunted_mansion_game/README.md

 3. **Manage Health**: Use potions wisely, as they are key to your survival.
 4. **Battle or Flee**: Face ghosts with courage or run, but remember—luck determines the outcome.

-Good luck!
-You'll need it to survive this haunted place... 🍀👻 **Good luck!** You’ll need it to escape this haunted place... 🕯️
+**Good luck!** You’ll need it to escape this haunted place... 🕯️